-It’s no secret that lighter fluid isn’t the best thing to use when it comes to starting up charcoal grills for a nice charcoal barbecue.
+It’s no secret that lighter fluid isn’t the best thing to use when it comes to starting up charcoal grill.

 It can also have an effect on the taste and smell of your food.